paultopia/murdersky/index.md

 the whole system by getting impatient with the tortuous snow removal process and trying to vacuum it off.)

-> A big piece of cardboard can provide traction if your wheels are stuck
-> and spinning in the snow.
+For Iowa City people, beware the city, which combines incompetence and outright malice whenever snow starts.
+Midwestern friend:

 > Iowa City likes to plow big snow berms into the middle of the street.
 > Use extreme caution when trying to cross them on either foot or in
 > vehicle.
 They are treacherous.

-(Editorial note: also, if you park a bike outside, bring it inside at the first sight of snow, especially if it’s in a city bike rack.
-Once, my wife had her bike stuck in a gigantic block of ice/snow all winter, thanks to Iowa City's malicious municipal government deciding to plow a pile of snow *directly on top of it*.
-That, needless to say, was not a cheap repair when it melted.)
+Also, if you park a bike outside, bring it inside at the first sight of snow, especially if it’s in a city bike rack.
+Once, my wife had her bike stuck in a gigantic block of ice/snow all winter, thanks to Iowa City's completely blithering municipal government deciding to plow a pile of snow *directly on top of it*.
+That, needless to say, was not a cheap repair when it melted.

+Chicago, by contrast, seems to be actually competent with snow removal.

 ## Money Matters